firebase/functions-samples/user-data-cleanup/README.md

 ## Functions Code

-See file [functions/index.js](functions/index.js) for the email sending code.
+See file [functions/index.js](functions/index.js) for the user data cleanup code.

-Sending emails is performed using [nodemailer](https://www.npmjs.com/package/bad-words) a node based Email client with comprehensive EMail server setup.
-In this sample we're showing how to send email through SMTP using a Gmail account.
-Be aware that Gmail has an [email sending quota](https://support.google.com/a/answer/166852?hl=en).
-If you are planning on sending a large number of emails you should use a professional email sending platform such as Sendgrid
+Deleting the user data is performed upon an account deletion on a `functions.auth.user().onDelete` trigger using the [firebase-admin](https://www.npmjs.com/package/firebase-admin) package.

 The dependencies are listed in [functions/package.json](functions/package.json).